-The jaguars are classified as a Near Threatened species, due to a suspected 20-25% decline over the past three generations (21 years) in area of occupancy, extent of occurrence, and habitat quality, along with actual or potential levels of exploitation.
+The jaguars are classified as a Near Threatened species.
+Due to a suspected 20-25% decline over the past 21 years in area of occupancy, the extent of occurrence, and habitat quality, jaguars are at risk.
+The actual or potential levels of exploitation are also very dangerous.

 Since 2016, we have protected many areas where jaguars live.
-Now we are asking for your help to make life easier for the species that live in the Chocó forest, in Ecuador.
+Now we are asking for your help to make life easier.
+Let’s help species that live in the Chocó forest, in Ecuador.

-Together with the Fundación de Conservación Jocotoco, we are struggling to buy lands in the Chocó area due to their high interest for biodiversity.
+Together with the Fundación de Conservación Jocotoco, we are struggling to buy lands in the Chocó area.
+These lands present a high interest for biodiversity.

-Purchasing these lands would protect the only viable populations of Jaguars (Panthera onca), Vulnerable White-lipped Peccaries (Tayassu pecari) and Harpy Eagles (Harpia harpyja) in western Ecuador.
+Purchasing these lands would protect the only viable populations of Jaguars, Vulnerable White-lipped Peccaries and Harpy Eagles in western Ecuador.

 Finally, this land purchase would allow us to connect four protected areas with a total size of more than 3,000 km² along an altitudinal gradient from sea level to 4,900 m.